Taj-2005/Backend_Basics/README.md

 ## How to Push Changes

-To push all my changes to the GitHub repository, use the following command:
+I push all my changes to the GitHub repository, using the following command:

 ```bash
 git add . && git commit -m "Node.js Basics" && git push